-I PLEDGE to graduate with a minimum of a Core 40 diploma from a state-accredited Indiana high school.
+I PLEDGE to graduate with a minimum of a Core 40 or an Indiana Diploma (Class of 2029 and beyond) from a state-accredited Indiana high school.
 I will complete the Scholar Success Program in high school and in college that will help me stay on track for college and career success.
 I will achieve a cumulative high school GPA of at least 2.5 on a 4.0 scale.
 I will not use illegal drugs or alcohol or commit a crime or delinguent act.
 I will apply for admission to an eligible Indiana college my senior year and apply on time for student financial aid.
 I aim TO SUCCEED.